brucemack/tt07-sb-mixer/README.md

 Electronics design at this level is a bit different from what you might be used to when placing discrete components on a PCB.
-Circuit parameters are controlled by adjusting the geometry of the various features in the layout.
+Circuit parameters are controlled by adjusting the geometries of the various features in the layout.
 Some of the most common things to manipulate are:
+* The aspect ratio of the various diffusion areas used to create NFET/PFET transistors.
+To a first approximation, the transconductance of a MOSFET is a function of the ratio of the width/length of the gate.
 * The relative length/width of polysilicon layers to create resistors of various values.
-* The aspect ratio of the various diffusion areas used to create NFET/PFET transistors.
 * The areas/gaps used to create capacitors.

 "Wiring" between devices is achieved by defining metal interconnect structures at different (higher) layers in the manufacturing process.
-Metal layers can cross each other as long as they are at different levels - this is similar to PCB routing.
+Metal layers can cross each other as long as they are at different levels - this is very similar to PCB routing.

 In general, this technology doesn't support inductors (with some exceptions) discourages the use of capacitors (they are huge), and uses resistors